The Sad Decline of Legends Sportsbook

 This article on Legends Sportsbook is not one of our typical scambook pieces, but it involves a US facing betting site getting into trouble with a familiar foe, the United States Department of Justice.
 Legends had been a valued bookmaker since the heyday of online sports betting in the US and was a pioneer in the industry.

-Instead of our traditional, no-pay, slow-play scams, this article is more of a wake-up call to US players and how the use of agents and a persistent US DOJ, can bring a profitable sportsbook to its knees.
+Instead of our traditional, no-pay, slow-play scams, this article is more of a wake-up call to US players and how the use of agents and a persistent US DOJ, can bring a profitable bookmaker to its knees.

 That is not to say every US facing company is facing intense pressure from the Feds, but there’s a fair chance that they might be found in the crosshairs of the US Government — especially industry leaders or books that have a long history in the industry.